Acute Lymphoblastic Leukemia (ALL) - Pediatric

 - CR2 and beyond, if not previously evaluated

-In this easy-to-understand video, Linda J. Burns, M.D., Vice President, Health Services Research, and Scott Kerwin, R.N., M.N., C.C.R.C., C.C.R.N., explain what CAR T cell therapy is, who it may help, what the treatment is like, potential risks and benefits, questions to ask your doctor, and more.
-View the video and share it with patients and caregivers who are looking for information on CAR T therapy as a treatment option.
+In this easy-to-understand video, Linda J. Burns, M.D., former Vice President, Health Services Research, and Scott Kerwin, R.N., M.N., C.C.R.C., C.C.R.N., former Clinical Trial Patient Education Specialist at the NMDP/Be The Match, explain what CAR-T cell therapy is, who it may help, what the treatment is like, potential risks and benefits, questions to ask your doctor, and more.
+View the video and share it with patients and caregivers who are looking for information on CAR-T therapy as a treatment option.

 References